 ADMINISTRATIVE REGULATION - 6161.1

-- Provide materials that will stimulate growth in factual knowledge, literary appreciation, aesthetic values, and societal standards;
+Provide materials that will stimulate growth in factual knowledge, literary appreciation, aesthetic values, and different perspectives;

-While selection of instructional materials and learning resources involves many people (administrators, teachers, students, community persons, library/media specialists, resource center personnel), the responsibility for coordinating the selection of supplemental instructional materials and school learning resources and making recommendations for acquisition rests with the principal and professional personnel.
+While selection of instructional materials and learning resources involves many people (administrators, teachers, students, community persons, library/media specialists, resource center personnel), the responsibility for coordinating the selection of supplemental instructional materials and school learning resources and making recommendations for acquisition rests with the principal and certificated staff

-INSTRUCTIONAL MATERIALS – GRADES PK-12 CORE ADOPTION MATERIALS: A text or volume intended for use by pupils as a basic source of study material for the completion of a subject or course.
+INSTRUCTIONAL MATERIALS – GRADES PK-12 CORE ADOPTION MATERIALS: A text or volume intended for use by students as a basic source of study material for the completion of a subject or course.
 Core texts are used to regularly provide access to standards based instruction within the classroom.
-(Requires Board approval)
+(Requires Board approval.)

-Whenever a district employee proposes to use a supplementary material or learning resource which is not board approved, the employee and relevant school team should read and discuss the proposed instructional materials as well as review the materials with site administration (and department chair if applicable).
+Whenever a District employee proposes to use a learning resource which is not Board approved, the employee and relevant school team should read and discuss the proposed instructional materials as well as review the materials with site administration (and department chair if applicable).

 Criteria for Selection and Adoption of Instructional Materials: